Steps 4 - 6: Review the options

 Step 4: Check system functionality

-A practice management system should enable you to efficiently carry out the routine administrative tasks within your independent practice, including:
+A practice management system should enable you to efficiently carry out the routine admin tasks within your independent practice, including:

 - Register patients and confirm their insurance status and demographic information